chihaamin/Turborepo-example/README.md

-# Turborepo Tailwind CSS starter
+# Turborepo JavaScript & Tailwindcss & shadcn/ui & NextUI starter

-This is an official starter Turborepo.
+This is ` Not ` an official starter Turborepo.

 ## Using this example